Home → Coronavirus

 DEP and the Novel Coronavirus 2019 (COVID-19)

 The coronavirus disease is forcing changes to many aspects of our lives.
-For the latest information about Maine's response to the 2019 novel coronavirus, or COVID-19, and resources for Maine people, visit the Governor's website.
-This page has information regarding Maine DEP's programs, processes and procedures where changes have become necessary in the way we do business and provide servces to our customers and partners.
+Please visit the COVID-19 Response Portal for the latest information about Maine's response to the 2019 novel coronavirus, or COVID-19, and resources for Maine people.
+This page has information regarding Maine DEP's programs, processes and procedures where changes have become necessary in the way we do business and provide servces to our regulated community and partners.
 This page is updated as new information becomes available.

 Continuation of state government operations during this COVID-19 outbreak is a high priority.
 In an effort to ensure payment for goods and services during this time, the Department of Environmental Protection has created an email address – DEP-Invoices4Payment@maine.gov – that all vendors are encouraged to use for invoice delivery.
 This e-mail address facilitates electronic delivery of your invoice, protects staff and ensures prompt payment.

-If for any reason, you are unable to reach DEP through our main telephone lines found on our Contact page, we encourage you to call the following alternative phone numbers for reception at 207-441-3110 or 207-441-9465.
+If for any reason, you are unable to reach DEP through our main telephone lines found on our Contact page, we encourage you to call the following alternative phone numbers for reception:

 Nonpoint Source Training Center